giulianopz/lfcs/domains/7-bonus-miscellanea/o.md

 - DNS Root Server

 > The root server is the first step in the journey from hostname to IP address.
-The DNS Root Server extracts the Top Level Domain (TLD) from the user’s query — for example, www.example.com —... provides details for the .com TLD Name Server.
+The DNS Root Server extracts the Top Level Domain (TLD) from the user's query — for example, www.example.com —... provides details for the .com TLD Name Server.
 In turn, that server will provide details for domains with the .com DNS zone, including “example.com”.

 >There are 13 root servers worldwide, indicated by the letters A through M, operated by organizations like the Internet Systems Consortium, Verisign, ICANN, the University of Maryland, and the U.S. Army Research Lab.